kobrient/kobrient.github.io/_posts/2016-02-23-Hello-World.markdown

 ---
 This is a test blog post.
 More content to come.

-Check out the [Minecraft Server][mc] if you're in to the kind of stuff.
+Check out the [Minecraft Server][mc] if you're in to that kind of stuff.

 [mc]: http://mc.kobrien.info